humanprotocol/human-api-substrate/docs/express.md

 # Express wrapper

-- The express wrapper is meant to be a temporary wrapper that can except json objects and interact with the chain
+- The express wrapper is meant to be a temporary wrapper that can accept json objects and interact with the chain.

 ### Running

-- make sure to have a chain running at port 9944 (docker-compose up will start a chain for you if not running)
+- Make sure to have the HPF Substrate chain running at port 9944 (docker-compose up will start a chain for you if not running)
 - `yarn`
 - `yarn start` (use yarn express for dev mode)